Top 8 best pickup trucks 2021

 Not too long ago, most pickup trucks felt agricultural and they weren’t particularly safe or comfortable.
 The Ford Ranger, which is regularly updated, successfully addresses all three criticisms, as it’s a genuinely good alternative to an SUV.
 Buyers also considering an SUV will undoubtedly be drawn to the Wildtrak model, which is offered in bright metallic colours with body coloured bumpers and an interior that has more equipment and technology than many SUVs.
 There are models to suit everyone, however, and business customers may be drawn to the entry-level XL with its no-nonsense spec list.

 If you’re going to be transporting family around, then the Ranger could be worth considering, as it’s one of the only pickups to be awarded the full five-star Euro NCAP safety rating.
 All models get four-wheel drive and special off-road-biased driver assistance systems to help you out when the going gets tough.
-You get a choice of two engines (both diesels) and three bodystyles, of which we’d recommend the less powerful 168bhp 2.0-litre diesel and double-cab body.
-The 168bhp diesel is the smoother and cheaper to run of the two engines, while the double cab offers more interior space than the other two options.
+You get a choice of two engines (both diesels) and three body styles, of which we’d recommend the less powerful 168bhp 2.0-litre diesel and double-cab body.
+This engine is the smoother and cheaper to run of the two engines, while the double cab offers more interior space than the other two options.
 In this spec, you get a load bay that can carry nearly 1,200kg plus a towing capacity of up to 3,500kg.

 The current Mitsubishi L200 pickup was launched in 2019.
 It’s the sixth-generation model and serves as proof that Mitsubishi has plenty of experience in building pickups.
 Beyond their traditional rough-and-ready abilities, pickup trucks now need to look good, too.
 The latest L200 delivers on that, combining rugged toughness with some neat detailing.
 Add to that the fact it’s well equipped inside and has a strong 148bhp 2.3-litre four-cylinder diesel engine, developing 400Nm of torque and allowing a towing capacity over three tonnes, and the L200 starts to make a certain amount of sense.
 It’s also enormously capable off-road – if not that refined on it (a problem common to many models on this list) – thanks to four-wheel drive, a low-range gearbox and chunky tyres.

-Despite all this, the Mitsubishi is actually one of the most efficient pickups you can buy, returning over 32mpg.
-Like all the pickups on this list, it’s classed as a light commercial vehicle (or LCV) for road-tax purposes, so you pay a flat rate of £260 a year, which isn’t linked to CO2 emissions.
+Despite all this, the Mitsubishi is actually one of the most efficient pickups you can buy, returning around 32mpg.
+Like all the pickups on this list, it’s classed as a light commercial vehicle (or LCV) for Vehicle Excise Duty (VED)-purposes, so you pay the flat rate each year, which isn’t linked to CO2 emissions.
 Business owners can also claim back the VAT on the purchase and company-car drivers face lower Benefit-in-Kind (BiK) payments.

 Nissan has been building rugged pickups for years, but this most recent Navara is the most road-biased and comfort-orientated one yet.
 The double-cab version – which we recommend – comes with sophisticated rear suspension that makes it surprisingly comfortable on road and one of the best-to-drive pickups available.
 This doesn’t diminish its off-road abilities, however, while the cabin will be familiar to anyone who’s sampled the latest Nissan Qashqai and Nissan X-Trail family cars.

-There is just one engine available in the Navara, but in two outputs.
-The 2.3-litre diesel is available with 161bhp on lower spec models, while top spec versions come with a more powerful 187bhp twin-turbocharged version.
+There is just one engine available in the Navara, but with two outputs.
+The 2.3-litre diesel is available with 158bhp on lower spec models, while top-spec versions come with a more powerful 187bhp twin-turbocharged version.
 Not only does it allow you to tow up to 3,500kg, but it’s also pretty refined, too.

 There are five trim levels but the more basic Visia and Acenta models feel sparsely equipped.
-We’d recommend going for at least the mid-range Acenta+ with the more powerful engine, 18-inch alloy wheels, dual-zone climate control, reversing camera, side steps and power-folding door mirrors.
-The majority of buyers will probably go for the top spec Tekna and N-Guard trims with its Around View Monitor camera, rear parking sensors, heated leather interior and LED headlamps.
+We’d recommend going for at least the mid-range N-Connecta with the more powerful engine, 18-inch alloy wheels, dual-zone climate control, side steps and power-folding door mirrors.
+It also gets an upgraded eight-inch infotainment touchscreen, sat nav, a reversing camera, and Apple CarPlay and Android Auto.
+The majority of buyers will probably go for the top-spec Tekna and N-Guard trims with its Around View Monitor camera, rear parking sensors, heated leather interior and LED headlamps.

 An icon of toughness, dependability and reliability, the Toyota Hilux has a fantastic reputation for keeping going, no matter the situation.
 To succeed in the UK, however, it needs to work as a family car as well as a rough, tough pickup.
 It’s reasonably comfortable and refined compared to its rivals, while the interior feels pretty well put together, too, with plenty of space – as long as you go for the double-cab version.